CodeBySonu95/CodeBySonu95/README.md

 ## 👨‍💻 About Me

-I'm **Sonu**, an Android developer from India, focused on building **offline-first, on-device AI apps** — no cloud dependency, no tracking, just software that respects the user.
+I'm **Sonu**, a full-stack developer from India — backend, frontend, and UI/UX — with a particular love for building **offline-first, on-device AI apps**.
+No cloud dependency, no tracking, just software that respects the user.

 - 🔭 Currently building **VoxSherpa TTS** — an offline neural text-to-speech engine for Android
+- 🧠 Passionate about **local AI**: agentic AI, text/LLM-based AI, TTS, and on-device AI in general — not tied to one type
-- 🛠️ Working across **Kotlin, Java, on-device AI (ONNX Runtime), and audio processing**
+- 🛠️ Working across **Kotlin, Java, JavaScript, backend & frontend development, and ONNX-based on-device inference**
-- 🌱 Interested in **speech synthesis, edge AI, and privacy-respecting mobile software**
 - 📦 Both apps below are **live, in production, and actively maintained**
-- 📄 License: GNU GPL v3.0

 ---